Castle of Bouka: In 1605

+Under the Venetians (1684 – 1701)

+The Venetians captured the castle on 29 September 1684, in the beginning of the 6th Ottoman Venetian war and they immediately made alterations to it.
+At the end of the war they had to give it up to the Ottomans.

 The castle was demolished by the Venetians in 1701, before surrendering the area to the Ottomans, in accordance to the provisions of the Treaty of Karlowitz and other bilateral agreements.
 Immediately after the demolition of the castle of Bouka and the handing over of Preveza, the Ottomans started constructing a large castle in order to defend the town and the straits of the Ambracian Gulf.
 The new stronghold was built one kilometre north of the demolished castle, at a distance of a cannon-shot from it, and it is now known as Castle of Saint Andrew (its name during the late Ottoman times was Iç Kale).